restlabs/docker-plugin-s3/README.md

 ### Installation

-From within the repo, run `make`!
+From within the repo:

+- Run `make`.
+- Run `docker help`, you should see `s3*` under the section `Management Commands`.

 ### Commands

 - `docker s3 push`: Push a Docker image to S3 compatible storage
 - `docker s3 pull`: Pull a Docker image from S3 compatible storage
-- `docker s3 docker-cli-plugin-metadata`: Exposes plugin metadata needed to register the CLI plugin with
+- `docker s3 docker-cli-plugin-metadata`: Exposes plugin metadata needed to register the CLI plugin with the Docker CLI.

 ### Non-standard S3 Endpoint